phofmeier/mqtt2db/README.md

 ### Data Types

+#### Static

-- static: Static data which does not change.
-New data overwrites the old one depending on TBD
+Static data which does not change.
+New data overwrites the old one depending on TBD Required id filed

+#### Timed

-- timed: All data has a timestamped and is sorted in a time based manner
+All data has a timestamped and is sorted in a time based manner.
+Each data needs an entry with the key `<timefield>` including the timestamp.